Alphaopen/alphalogic_api/docs/alphalogic_api.rst

 Command
 ~~~~~~~
-Here is the class definition of the class Command:
+Here is the definition of the class Command:

 .. autoclass:: command
    :members: